lucasalcantara/investment/README.md

 # investment
-basic program to fetch some stock ratios
+basic program to fetch some stock ratios from https://finviz.com/